 More advanced initialization routines can be made that include frame format as parameters, disable interrupts and so on.
-However, many applications use a fixed setting of the baud and control registers, and for these types of applications the initialization code can be placed directly in the main routine or be combined with initialization code for other I/O modules.
+However, many applications use a fixed setting of the Baud and Control Registers, and for these types of applications the initialization code can be placed directly in the main routine, or be combined with initialization code for other I/O modules.

-Data Transmission - The USART Transmitter
+19.6 Data Transmission - The USART Transmitter

 The USART Transmitter is enabled by setting the Transmit Enable (TXEN) bit in the UCSRB Register.
-When the Transmitter is enabled, the normal port operation of the TxD pin is overridden by the USART and given the function as the Transmitter's serial output.
+When the Transmitter is enabled, the normal port operation of the TxD pin is overridden by the USART and given the function as the transmitter's serial output.
 The baud rate, mode of operation and frame format must be set up once before doing any transmissions.
 If synchronous operation is used, the clock on the XCK pin will be overridden and used as transmission clock.

-Sending Frames with 5 to 8 Data Bits
+19.6.1 Sending Frames with 5 to 8 Data Bit

 A data transmission is initiated by loading the transmit buffer with the data to be transmitted.
 The CPU can load the transmit buffer by writing to the UDR I/O location.
 The buffered data in the transmit buffer will be moved to the Shift Register when the Shift Register is ready to send a new frame.
 The Shift Register is loaded with new data if it is in idle state (no ongoing transmission) or immediately after the last stop bit of the previous frame is transmitted.
-When the Shift Register is loaded with new data, it will transfer one complete frame at the rate given by the baud register, U2X bit or by XCK depending on mode of operation.
+When the Shift Register is loaded with new data, it will transfer one complete frame at the rate given by the Baud Register, U2X bit or by XCK depending on mode of operation.

 The following code examples show a simple USART transmit function based on polling of the Data Register Empty (UDRE) Flag.
 When using frames with less than eight bits, the most significant bits written to the UDR are ignored.
 The USART has to be initialized before the function can be used.
-For the assembly code, the data to be sent is assumed to be stored in register R16.
+For the assembly code, the data to be sent is assumed to be stored in Register R16.

 '''

 Assembly Code Example(1)

-USART Transmit:
+USART_Transmit:

 ; Wait for empty transmit buffer

+UCSRA, UDRE

-sbis UCSRA,UDRE
+sbis

+USART_Transmit

-rjmp USART_Transmit
+rjmp

 ; Put data (r16) into buffer, sends the data

-UDR,r16

-out
+UDR, r16

 ret

 C Code Example(1)

 void USART_Transmit( unsigned char data )

 / Wait for empty transmit buffer /

-while (!( UCSRA & (1<<UDRE)) )
+while ( ! ( UCSRA & (1<<UDRE)) )

 / Put data into buffer, sends the data /

 UDR = data;

 }

 '''

 The function simply waits for the transmit buffer to be empty by checking the UDRE Flag, before loading it with new data to be transmitted.
-If the Data Register Empty interrupt is utilized, the interrupt routine writes the data into the buffer.
+If the Data Register Empty Interrupt is utilized, the interrupt routine writes the data into the buffer.

-Sending Frames with 9 Data Bits
+19.6.2 Sending Frames with 9 Data Bit

-If 9-bit characters are used (UCSZ = 7), the ninth bit must be written to the TXB8 bit in UCSRB before the low byte of the character is written to UDR.
+If 9-bit characters are used (UCSZ = 7), the ninth bit must be written to the TXB8 bit in UCSRB before the Low byte of the character is written to UDR.
 The following code examples show a transmit function that handles 9-bit characters.
-For the assembly code, the data to be sent is assumed to be stored in registers R17:R16.
+For the assembly code, the data to be sent is assumed to be stored in Registers R17:R16.

 '''

-Assembly Code Example(1)
+Assembly Code Example(Note:)

-USART_Transmit:
+USART Transmit:

 ; Wait for empty transmit buffer

-sbis UCSRA,UDRE
+sbis

+UCSRA, UDRE

+USART_Transmit

-rjmp USART_Transmit
+rjmp

 ; Copy 9th bit from r17 to TXB8

-cbi

-UCSRB,TXB8
+UCSRB, TXB8

+sbrc

-sbrc r17,0
+r17,0

 sbi

-UCSRB,TXB8
+UCSRB, TXB8

 ; Put LSB data (r16) into buffer, sends the data

-out

-UDR,r16
+UDR, r16

 ret

-C Code Example(1)
+C Code Example(Note:)

-void USART_Transmit( unsigned int data )
+void USART Transmit( unsigned int data )

-{

 / Wait for empty transmit buffer /

 while ( !( UCSRA & (1<<UDRE))) )

 / Copy 9th bit to TXB8 /

-UCSRB &= ~(1<<TXB8);
+UCSRB &= \sim (1 << TXB8);

-if (data & 0x0100)
+if ( data & 0x0100 )

-UCSRB |= (1<<TXB8);
+UCSRB = (1 << TXB8);

 / Put data into buffer, sends the data /

-UDR = data:
+UDR = data;

 }

 '''